Find calm while you prepare for the holidays with this simple checklist.

-Clear out your coat closet to accommodate guests’ jackets.
-Now is a good time to donate spare outerwear to people in need through organizations such as One Warm Coat.
+With new gifts on the way, take the time to clean out overstuffed closets and toy bins.
+You can donate spare outerwear to people in need through organizations such as One Warm Coat.
 Burlington Coat Factory stores accept donations year-round in partnership with Warm Coats & Warm Hearts—and you’ll get a 10 percent off coupon in return.
-It’s also a good time to pass along toys and other gently used items.

 Clean the kitchen.

-Whether you’re hosting out-of-town guests for a week or friends for a soiree, you need the right tools and ample prep and storage space.
+Whether you’re planning a four-course meal or hoping to bake your grandmother’s beloved cookie recipe, you need the right tools and ample prep and storage space.
 Find and wash any special holiday serving dishes and glassware, purge expired items from the back of the fridge and freezer, replenish pantry staples, and clear clutter from countertops.

 Check insurance and security.

-No one wants to think anything could go wrong when hosting others, but it’s smart to be prepared anyway.
-Food allergies and icy walkways can result in unforeseen medical or legal expenses.
-Check your home insurance policy for personal injury coverage.
+No one wants to think anything could go wrong during this magical time, but it’s smart to be prepared anyway.
+Check your home insurance policy is up to date and add any new items to your home inventory.
 And, while you’re at it, do a sweep of your home’s security and make any needed updates.